 Lumbar spinal stenosis is a common cause of low back pain that tends to worsen over time and can significantly impact your quality of life.
-At the SamWell Institute for Pain Management in Colonia, New Jersey, pain management experts Jay M. Shah, MD, and Jeffrey Deygoo, MD, offer many treatment options for the management of lumbar spinal stenosis, including advanced surgical procedures such as MILD® (minimally invasive lumbar decompression) by Vertos Medical.
+At the SamWell Institute for Pain Management in Colonia, New Jersey, pain management expert Jay M. Shah, MD offers many treatment options for the management of lumbar spinal stenosis, including advanced surgical procedures such as MILD® (minimally invasive lumbar decompression) by Vertos Medical.
 To learn more, schedule a consultation online or by phone today.

 MILD by Vertos Medical is an advanced surgical procedure for the treatment of lumbar spinal stenosis, which is a degenerative back condition that leads to narrowing of the spine.

 Over time, the narrowing of your spine may press on your nerves, resulting in chronic low back pain that can lead to leg cramps which make it difficult to walk long distances.